tiberiuc/redux-react-firebase/README.md

 You can see a complete example [here](example)

 ## In the future
-- More firebase queries support
+- Ideas are welcome :)

 ## Contributors
 - [Tiberiu Craciun](https://github.com/tiberiuc)